-This document is the comprehensive operation and maintenance plan for abandoned mine restoration projects which have been completed in the Dunkard Creek Watershed through public-private partnership efforts.
+This document is the comprehensive operation and maintenance plan for abandoned mine restoration projects which have been completed in the Raccoon Creek Watershed.
 The mine drainage treatment systems were designed and implemented based on the best available knowledge and technology at the time.
 The plan provides information about the features of the passive treatment systems and generalized instructions to successfully conduct site inspections and complete simple maintenance tasks.
 In addition, the plan contains site location maps, site schematics, and individualized inspection forms for each reclamation project.
 This plan has been developed so as to be user-friendly, whether a professional, a student, or a volunteer with little experience.
 Some training will be necessary for those unfamiliar with site inspection tasks and simple maintenance events.

-Project partners will maintain, on a volunteer basis, the passive systems in order to optimize long-term treatment of the abandoned mine drainage and to enhance wildlife habitat.
 All structures were designed focusing on minimal operation and maintenance compared to conventional chemical treatment systems.
 In order for these facilities to operate most effectively, however, periodic inspections and maintenance are required.
+The Raccoon Creek Watershed Association and its partners are dedicated to conducting the O&M activities of these restoration projects.
 As the technology of passively treating mine drainage is relatively new, improvements are expected to be developed to decrease operation and maintenance and to increase design life.